jonathanolson/slither/notes/patterns.md

     - [defer] Filter by:
       - Quantity of features(!) -- no black edges? no red edges? hmmm
     - Perf: potentially reuse PuzzleNode, but with a new state (if they have the same pattern board)
   -
-  - Embedded rules issues
-    - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
-      - Certain topology (red exit vertex, etc.) features will probably unlock more things
-    - Also when we show embedded versions:
-      - We have a lot of rules for "preventing simple loops" or "preventing simple loops after we do something trivial"
-    - Hex 1-0 has tons of these... anything with an exit vertex on the connection is... essentially not a rule
-    - Rule collapse on embedding too (consolidate)
-      - (do this in places where we are ... solving?)
-  -
   - Image output to a static form?
     - Every 2 bytes in an SVG image is (!)
 1MB of rule images(!!!!!) --- we have half a million rules